johnrand/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to delete dir in /tmp
+script changing to previous dir